 The role of the X gene is to encode proteins that act as transcriptional transactivators that aid viral replication.
 Evidence strongly suggests that these transactivators may be involved in carcinogenesis.

-The production of antibodies against HBsAg (anti-HBs) confers protective immunity after vaccination and can be detected in patients who have recovered from HBV infection or in those who have been vaccinated.
+The production of antibodies against HBsAg (anti-HBs) confers protective immunity and can be detected in patients who have recovered from HBV infection or in those who have been vaccinated.

 Antibody to HBcAg (anti-HBc) is detected in almost every patient with previous exposure to HBV and indicates that there is a minute level of persistent virus, as demonstrated by the risk of reactivation in individuals who undergo immune suppression regardless of their anti-HBs status.